Image Credit: DogTime

 The Border German Shepherd mix results from crossing a pure German Shepherd Dog (GSD) with a pure Border Collie.

 - Height and weight –The Shollie is a large or medium-sized dog.
-If your pup takes after the GSD, he or she will weigh between 80 and 90 pounds when mature.
+If your pup takes after the GSD, they will weigh between 80 and 90 pounds when mature.
 If she inherited the Border Collie genes, she would weigh around 40 pounds.
 You may also find that your pup falls in between the given weights.
 The German Shepherd Collie mix height is about 22 to 27 inches.

 Temperament Of the German Shepherd Collie Mix

-The temperament of the Shollie will be a mix of their two purebred parents.
+The temperament of the Shollie will be a mix of their two purebred dog parents.
 Nevertheless, some personality characteristics are expected in every German Shepherd Collie Mix, including:

 - Intelligent – The GSD is the preferred military and police dog due to its intelligence.
-Border Collies are also known as some of the smartest dogs around.
+Border Collies are also known as some of the most intelligent dogs around.
 Thus, you should expect your Shepherd Collie Mix to be brilliant.
 This also makes them wonderful working dogs as they love to do tasks that stimulate their active minds.

 While indoors, you can engage your Shollie in some games, puzzles, and other tasks that exercise him mentally.
 Agility training for this dog is also recommended as it helps the dog burn off steam and stimulates your pup emotionally.
 If your German Shepherd Collie mix is a working dog, the better as this keeps him busy and his mind active.

 If you live on a farm, ensure you have a fenced backyard to prevent your pup from going out often.
 Pet lovers who live in apartments are discouraged from getting the Shollie unless they are ready to keep up with their active lifestyles.